kubesonde/kubesonde/crd/README.md

-# Kubesonde crd
+# Kubesonde Custom Resource Definition
-// TODO(user): Add simple overview of use/purpose

-## Description
-// TODO(user): An in-depth paragraph about your project and overview of use
+This CRD installs Kubesonde and prepares the ground for port scanning.

 ## Getting Started